-“We’re waiting to see what will happen once the lockdown measures are lifted,” says consultant anaesthetist, Dr Geoff Watson.
-“There is concern that we’ll suddenly have a new influx of coronavirus patients once that happens.
+“We’re waiting to see what will happen next,” says consultant anaesthetist, Dr Geoff Watson.
+“There is concern that we’ll suddenly have a new influx of coronavirus patients.
 We’ve seen fewer than usual seriously ill patients with other conditions over the lockdown partly because of the lack of exposure and a more sedentary lifestyle.
 Those cases will inevitably go back to the numbers we usually deal with and there are signs of this already happening.”

 It was at the end of February that Geoff saw his first coronavirus patient.
 “We’d known about the virus for some time,” he says.
 “We talked about it as a team at length, debated the evidence and got on with it.”

 The ten-bed intensive care unit was extended, into separate coronavirus-positive and negative areas, with capacity for 42 patients across the two.
 Additional ventilators were sourced from operating theatres no longer in use, while others were borrowed from a central Government loan system.